rmscode/binary-garden/docs/software/remmina.md

 Use this if you don't need or want to save your connection.
 Only RDP, SSH, VNC and NX are supported in the quick connect dialog.

 1. Open Remmina
-2. Choose the protocol
+2. Choose the protocol from the drop down to the left of the search bar
-3. Insert the hostname or IP of the target machine
+3. Insert the hostname or IP of the target machine in the search bar
 4. Click on connect

-You will be prompted for you credentials if needed.
+You will be prompted for credentials if needed.
 Defining the "Domain" is not needed in my experience.

 ## Disable Storing of Passwords